Apply levels adjustments to a photo in Photos on Mac

 Click Adjust in the toolbar.

-In the Adjust pane, click the disclosure triangle next to Levels.
+In the Adjust pane, click the arrow next to Levels.

 Do any of the following: